TdS

 2022

-We are joining the UCI Sustainability Working Group, a cycling-specific subgroup of S4CA.
+We joined the UCI Sustainability Working Group, a cycling-specific subgroup of S4CA.
+We organized our first mobility competition for spectators to promote public transport.

 2023